North Carolina’s Truck Accident Liability Laws Protect Your Safety

-Hensley Cloninger, P.C. has 29 years of experience and a sole focus on personal injury claims.
+Hensley Cloninger, P.C., has more than 30 years of experience and a sole focus on personal injury claims.
 Our lawyers explain how the specific laws governing tractor-trailers and long-haul drivers affect the liability determination in your auto accident case.
 We advise you on the impact certain regulations have on negligence matters when truck drivers violate these rules.

 The North Carolina Governor’s Highway Safety Program issues important guidelines for commercial trucking companies, including:

 - Carrying the mandatory minimum insurance coverage of between $50,000 and $750,000 – depending on the weight of the vehicle – to cover personal injury and property damage

 - Complying with weight and load restrictions

 Commercial drivers have a tremendous responsibility.
 One careless action can result in a catastrophic truck accident.
 For this reason, drivers are subject to strict rules regarding:

 - Licensure: The driver must hold a commercial driver’s license (CDL) and endorsements for the specific class of vehicle.

 - Age: The minimum age to acquire a CDL is at least 21 years old to operate interstate and 18 years old if solely working in North Carolina.

 - Medical conditions: A biannual exam tests for medical conditions that pose safety risks.

 - Substance testing: Public transit drivers agree to submit to drug and alcohol testing.